Cioccopesce-Z/ZinterPL/README.md

 - Statically typed: `int`, `char`, `float`
 - Variables, 1D arrays, and 2D matrices for all types
 - Functions with arguments and return values — **typeless**: a function can return any scalar value (`int`, `char`, `float`)
+- Default values for scalar function arguments
 - `if / oth if / oth` branching — any number of `oth if` chains
 - `during` unified loop construct (count-style and condition-style) — both fully functional
 - Extended `deven_` return expressions: arithmetic, power, square root, and nested function calls
 - Function argument pass-by-reference: modifications made inside a called function are reflected back in the caller
-- Function renaming: permanently rename any function with `newname -> oldname`
-- Variable renaming: permanently rename any variable with `newname -> oldname`
+- Renaming via `->`: permanently rename any data — functions, variables, arrays, and matrices
 - `++N` / `--N` operations accept variables or function calls as `N`
 - Input via `scan_`
 - Built-in `status_` diagnostic command